aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/data-source/easy-way-for-chart-setup-using-chart-setchartdatarange-method/_index.md

 ---
 title: Easy way for Chart Setup using Chart.SetChartDataRange method with C++
 linktitle: Easy way for Chart Setup using Chart.SetChartDataRange method
 description: Learn how to easily set up charts using the Chart.SetChartDataRange method in Aspose.Cells for C++.
 Our guide will show you how to specify the data range for your chart, allowing you to create professional and accurate charts with minimal effort.
 keywords: Aspose.Cells for C++, charting, SetChartDataRange method, data range, professional, accurate, charts.
 type: docs
 weight: 190
 url: /cpp/easy-way-for-chart-setup-using-chart-setchartdatarange-method/
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Aspose.Cells now provides [**Chart.SetChartDataRange()**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/setchartdatarange/) method to set up chart easily.
+Aspose.Cells now provides [**Chart.SetChartDataRange()**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/setchartdatarange/) method to set up **a** chart easily.
 Using this method, you will now not need to add series and category axis data separately.

 {{% /alert %}}

 The following sample code explains the use of [**Chart.SetChartDataRange()**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/setchartdatarange/) method to set up chart easily.

 ```cpp
 #include <iostream>